timescale/docs/api/counter_agg_point.md

 <!---Any special notes about the returns-->

 ## Sample usage
-This example produces a CounterSummary from timestamps and associated values.
+This example produces a CounterSummary from timestamps and associated values and then computes the [`irate_right` accessor]((/hyperfunctions/counter_aggs/irate/) on it

 ``` sql
 WITH t as (